-Note that you can enter only one search term, which is searched for literally.
-If you type "find me", only conversations containing the two words "find me" next to each other and in that order are shown.
-You cannot use boolean operators like "or" or "and".
+You can enter only one search term, which is searched for literally.
+If you enter “find me”, only conversations containing the two words “find me” next to each other and in that order are shown.
+You cannot use boolean operators like “or” or “and”.
 Since the filtering is instant, you can quickly try various keywords.

-The left hand half of the Forum pane shows two lists.
+The left-hand half of the Forum window shows two lists.
 The one at the top shows conversations.
 The bottom one shows the messages in the selected conversation.
 You can change the order of the conversations and messages by clicking on the column headers in the lists.
 A conversation talks about one specific topic.
 In other forums, a conversation is sometimes called a thread.

 If you want to talk about a topic that doesn’t have a conversation yet, click the New button to start a new conversation.
 A new entry appears in the list of conversations with an edit box.
 Type in a brief subject for your conversation (up to 100 characters) and press Enter.
 Please write a clear subject such as “scraping an HTML table in Perl” rather than “need help with HTML” or just “help”.
 A clear subject significantly increases the odds that somebody who knows the answer will actually click on your conversation, read your question and reply.
 A generic scream for help only gives the impression you’re too lazy to type in a clear subject, and most forum users don’t like helping lazy people.